vrischmann/kcm/README.md

 ## Platforms supported

-Only Linux and macOS are supported and tested against.
+Only Linux is supported and tested against.
 It may compile correctly on other platforms but it's possible some things will not work.

 ## Installation

 Head over to the [releases page](https://github.com/vrischmann/kcm/releases).

-Binaries are built for Linux and macOS.
+Binaries are built for Linux only.

 ## Building

 ### Prerequisites

 * [Go 1.13](https://golang.org/)
-* A C compiler toolchain (`build-essential` on Debian/Ubuntu, `@development-tools` on Fedora, `Xcode` on macOS, etc)
+* A C compiler toolchain (`build-essential` on Debian/Ubuntu, `@development-tools` on Fedora, etc)

 ### Procedure